jgmitchell257/thistle/README.md

 I'm a big believer in open source and figure if someone else can use them, make them better, or simply learn something new then I want that to happen.

+* /bash - dumping ground for bash scripts and notes
+* /docs - documentation
+* /thistle - functions, modules, and other common goods

 ## Tools
 ### get_certificate_details.py
 ```